 But just because we’re smoother doesn’t mean we’re boring.
 If you want something wild, we’ll find a way to pull it off!

-Elopements weren’t “cool” when I started.
+Custom Elopements and elopement packages weren’t really “a thing” when we started.
 Now, they’re everywhere.
-Over the past five years, there’s been a massive influx of elopement photographers as elopements have become more common and accepted.
+Over the past five years, there’s been a massive influx of elopement photographers as elopements have grown in popularity and found broader acceptance.

 I like to think we played a small part in that shift.
 And the spark that inspired us from the very beginning?
 It’s still here.
 It’s about innovation, pushing boundaries, and creating possibilities for couples who want to do things their way, in their style.